ctkjose/robobo3dr1plus/readme.md

 Since a Robo use a RAMPS 1.4, max power is dictated by your motor's drivers (eg: [A4988](https://reprap.org/wiki/A4988)).
 In general it will be around 1.5A to 2A.
 It all depends on the quiality of the driver, heatsink and cooling.
 For an R1+ a power around 1.5 amps is more than enough.

-(As a side note remember that the board can only handle so much current used by all its components, the overall total power rating of a RAMPS 1.4 board is around 5A, it will vary by board quality and PCB traces used, but a good reference value.)
+(As a side note remember that the board can only handle so much current used by all its components, the overall total power rating of a RAMPS 1.4 board is around 5A, it will vary by board quality and PCB traces used, but still a good reference value.)

 The torque is around 45Ncm (64oz.in).

+The motors wiring in the Robo R1 Plus has a straight connector (see my [motor](motor.md) page for more details).

 20 Teeth Timing Pulley (5mm ID shaft).
 [Amazon Kit](https://amzn.to/3esJ3JX)

 **Belts**:<br>
 810 GT2 belts (GT2 Steps, 6mm wide, 2mm pitch).
 [Amazon Kit](https://amzn.to/3esJ3JX)